|Elliott Sound Products||Inverter AC Power Supplies|

 There is very little point trying to filter this waveform, because the sampling frequency is far too low and no sensible filter can remove the harmonics.
 I have no personal experience with this type of inverter, so I can't be certain how most common loads will behave.
 Because of the very high harmonic content, most motors and transformers are likely to be stressed and may overheat.
 With 96% harmonic distortion, it's by far the worst so far, and if you are going to go to the trouble of PWM, then it might as well be the real thing from the outset.
 Like the other 'modified sinewave' variant shown above, it will cost so little more to implement a true sinewave that low-speed PWM is not worth considering.

 Making a pure sinewave inverter is (in theory) not especially difficult.
 All you need is a sinewave oscillator of the right frequency, a power amplifier to provide the current you need, and a transformer to increase the voltage to 230V or 120V RMS.
 Unfortunately, this is very inefficient and makes poor use of the battery's capacity.
-This used to be fairly common for sinewave laboratory power supplies, and I have one on my workshop.
-It's very large, extremely heavy, and although the waveform is extremely good it runs hot enough at full load to make full use of the heavy-duty fans that are fitted.
+This used to be fairly common for sinewave laboratory power supplies, and I have one in my workshop.
+It's very large, extremely heavy (two very large transformers and a big heatsink), and although the waveform is extremely good it runs hot enough at full load to make full use of the heavy-duty fans that are fitted.
 Forget battery operation entirely, because it operates from relatively high voltage to keep the current within sensible limits.
 This power supply (it's inappropriate to call it an inverter) uses a vast number of power transistors to allow it to drive 'difficult' loads.

 Although it is possible to use much the same power amplifier arrangement as shown in Figure 2, a great deal of feedback is needed to obtain good linearity.
 It's generally easier to use a more-or-less conventional power amp (but remembering that it has to be fully protected against accidental shorts, normal momentary overloads and possibly very reactive loads.
 This makes the amplifier complex and expensive, and more so if you want to operate if from a low supply voltage.